agilebits/onepassword-utilities/convert_to_1p4/README.md

 On OS X, an AppleScript is available which simplifies converting your exported data, eliminating several steps below.

 On Windows, a Perl interpreter is required, and you will need the free [Strawberry Perl](http://strawberryperl.com/releases.html).
-Download the latest **portable** version of Strawberry Perl, selecting the appropriate  [32-bit](http://strawberryperl.com/download/5.20.3.1/strawberry-perl-5.20.3.1-32bit-portable.zip) or  [64-bit](http://strawberryperl.com/download/5.20.3.1/strawberry-perl-5.20.3.1-64bit-portable.zip) version.
+Download the latest **portable** version of Strawberry Perl, selecting the appropriate  [32-bit](http://strawberryperl.com/download/5.24.0.1/strawberry-perl-5.24.0.1-32bit-portable.zip) or  [64-bit](http://strawberryperl.com/download/5.24.0.1/strawberry-perl-5.24.0.1-64bit-portable.zip) version.
+It will be named **64bit PortableZIP edition** or **32bit PortableZIP edition** (do not use the download with extra PDL libs).
 When you are done with the conversion, you may delete the extracted portable version of Strawberry Perl and its zip file.
 Some additional modules are required, and installation instructions are noted in the sub-steps of Step 3 below.

 ### 2. Export Your Data